orbitalquark/textadept/FAQ.md

 distributions have started using "libncurses6" while many distributions are still on "libncurses5".
 Unfortunately in these cases, the best idea is to [compile][] Textadept.
 This process is actually very simple though.
-Only the GTK+ development libraries are needed for the GUI version.
+Only the GTK development libraries are needed for the GUI version.
 (A development library for a curses implementation is required for the terminal version.)

 [compile]: manual.html#Compiling